kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Lists of Implementations Are a Built-In Strategy Mechanism
+## Lists of Implementations Are a Built-In Strategy Mechanism { #lists-of-implementations }

 Kora can inject collections of known implementations through `All<T>`.